Supports to Continuing Education for Crown Wards

 Anishinaabe Abinoojii Family Services is part of the larger Team representing Kenora and Rainy River district children's aid societies.
 The Crown Ward Education Team's overall purpose is to develop and initiate strategies to support youth with Crown Wardship status to increase their awareness of, participation in and success at all levels of the educational pathway, including postsecondary education, training and employment.

-Lori Nutley is the contact person at AAFS.
-Lori is available to provide presentations to groups about the teams goals and support options.
+Karen Taylor is the contact person at AAFS.
+Karen is available to provide presentations to groups about the teams goals and support options.
 Former Crown Wards are welcome to sit on the Youth Advisory Board or become a mentor to other crown wards.

-If you or your organization have a common interest with the above Team purpose, please contact Lori to request a meeting.
+If you or your organization have a common interest with the above Team purpose, please contact Karen to request a meeting.
 The Team meets monthly.

 Living and Learning Grant (LLG) and Tuition Aid for Youth Leaving Care Program